Tojaj/rpi-sdr-replay/README.md

     bd.wait_for_press()
     print("Button was pressed!")

-Then run the Blue Dot app on your smartphone, select the raspberry from the list of paired devices and after a connection is made, press the blue button!
+Then run the Blue Dot app on your smartphone, select the Raspberry from the list of paired devices and after a connection is made, press the blue button!
-The code adobe should print out a message "Button was pressed!" once once the blue button is pressed.
+The code above should print out a message "Button was pressed!" once once the blue button is pressed.
+That's it!
+To quit the Python console press ``Ctrl+d``.

 sudo access to /usr/bin/sendiq without password
 -----------------------------------------------

 The app is using ``/usr/bin/sendiq`` tool, that must be run as root (via ``sudo``).
-If you want to use this app, you must make sure the user that is running the server side has permission to run the ``sendiq`` tool via sudo without asking for password.
+If you want to use this app, you must make sure the user that is running the rpi-sdr-replay has a permission to run the ``sendiq`` tool via sudo without asking for password.

 There are multiple ways how to achieve that.
-By default in Raspbian, the default **"pi"** user usually has ability to use sudo without password for any command.
+In Raspbian, the default user **"pi"** usually has an ability to use sudo without password for any command by default.

-If you have your own user that by default requires password for sudo, make sure you update your sudoers configuration to allow the ``/usr/bin/sendiq`` without the password:
+If you have your own user that requires password for sudo, make sure you update your sudoers configuration to allow the ``/usr/bin/sendiq`` without the password:

     $ sudo visudo

-and add a line (where "youruser" is the name of the user you use):
+and add a line ("youruser" is the name of the user you use):

     youruser ALL=(root) NOPASSWD: /usr/bin/sendiq

 Note: The better practice would be to create a new sudoers config file in ``/etc/sudoers.d/`` for this policy with a command like ``sudo visudo -f /etc/sudoers.d/010_sendiq-nopasswd`` instead of editing ``/etc/sudoers`` directly like I just showed you.

 Policy kit permissions to Turn Off (Shut Down) the system
 ---------------------------------------------------------

-The app allows you to properly turn off the Raspberry Pi system, but to be able to do that, the user running the application must have permissions to do that.
+The app allows you to properly turn off the Raspberry Pi system (the Black dot screen), but to be able to do that, the user running the application must have permissions to do that.
 To configure that permissions, do the following:

-Create and edit a PolicyKit permission:
+Create and edit a PolicyKit permission file:

     $ sudo vim /etc/polkit-1/localauthority/50-local.d/allow_all_users_to_shutdown.pkla